massimopizzol/moutreach/_posts/2018-04-10-Teaching-experiment.markdown

 - **More time needed**.
 No surprise, the course was really condensed.
 In particular more time to be dedicated to practical exercises.
 Makes sense, this is a tool, so one needs to get hands dirty and try try try...(_now imagine the sound of somebody frantically typing on a keyboard: tjk tjk tjk k-tjk tjk k-tjk tjk_)

-- **Python and stats: not scary** (at this basic level at least).
-It is actually surprisingly straightforward to teach basic elemnts of programming (functions, objects, loops) and statistics (distributions, significance tests) because 1) there is plenty of reading material available for free online - compared to teaching LCA this is the world of plenty 2) they are applied easily and immediately and this makes them very concrete.
+- **Python and stats: not scary** (at this level at least).
+It is actually surprisingly straightforward to teach base elements of programming (functions, objects, loops) and statistics (distributions, significance tests) because 1) there is plenty of reading material available for free online - compared to teaching LCA this is the world of plenty 2) they are applied easily and immediately and this makes them very concrete.
 Definitely worth trying.

 - **Fix it on the way**.
 The students had interesting questions about issues that I didn't face or didn't think about including (_How to fix this installation?_ _How to model co-products?_ _How to find an exchange without indexing?_ etc.).
 We found solutions instantly (thanks also to our own python guru [Romain Sacchi](http://personprofil.aau.dk/126896?lang=en)) or after the lecture and followed up on the next lecture.